Everybody is for progress, but no one wants to change.

-In 2019 there were positive changes in our state, changes in our county and changes in our town.
+As we move further into 2022 we want to point out there have been positive changes in our state, changes in our county and changes in our town.

 If you will look at each of these changes, they are marked by people – leaders in our community – who are working to bring about change.
 And being the one who wants to bring about change in the Mississippi Delta can be dangerous in both politics and in business.

 This newspaper hopes that mindset is slowly dying off around here.